 Articles

-In humility and respect the Boks lead the way Posted over 11 years ago
+In humility and respect the Boks lead the way Posted about 12 years ago

 It is very easy to fire shots at the South African coach Heyneke Meyer and the style of game the Springboks are currently playing.
 It is equally easy (and justifiable) to criticize Eben Etzebeth and, particularly, Dean Greyling for acts of foul play in the games against the Wallabies and All Blacks.
 With 6 and 3 caps respectively, Etzebeth and Greyling proved that experience and calm heads are required when entering the cauldron of test rugby.